 - Blue Chip Art Gallery - the most elite of all art galleries.
 These galleries usually only exhibit artists with a known name in the art world.
 The focus is generally on art that has a secondary resale value and art that is likely to appreciate in investment value.
 The price usually reflects this level of exclusivity.
 Aesthetic appeal is usually not a priority at these types of galleries.
 The type of art featured at these galleries is not for everyone nor do they make any pretense about that.

 - Co-op Art Gallery - often run by a group of artists, the artists pool together to pay for overhead costs, share the exhibit space and generally rotate who works in the gallery.
 The benefit is that there is less financial risk and a guaranteed way to exhibit your work publicly.
 Drawbacks are that the artist has to share with space and compete with their fellow colleagues for attention.
-The type of art on display is often all over the map as well so the visitor experience isn’t the best.
+The type of art on display is often all over the map since there is no curator responsible for the overall collection so the visitor experience tends to not be good.
 Since personal artist space is limited artists often cram as many artworks as possible within their allotted area.
 These are arguably the most common type of art gallery in some towns.
 Marketing is usually up to the artist.
 Don’t expect fellow co-op members to actively market anyone’s work other than their own.

 - Commercial Art Gallery - a for-profit venture, these art galleries usually have a small select group of artists that they represent at any given moment.
 In exchange for a large cut of the sale, these galleries will represent the artist and sell to patrons on their behalf.
 There can be some degree of prestige attached to exhibiting at commercial galleries.
 This category also includes individual artist-owned galleries geared toward tourists such as the Peter Lik Gallery.